Social media is a vital part of any business — it keeps your customers aware of you and provides a quick way to get your name out there.

 Keep track of key metrics

 You can post everything, but it means nothing if you don’t keep track of how your posts are doing.
-Each week, I track the number of likes, retweets, shares, click-throughs, and comments in a spreadsheet that goes back to last July (when I started working here).
+Each week, I track the number of likes, retweets, shares, click-throughs, and comments in a spreadsheet.
 And since I keep track of all my links in Google Keep, if there’s a week where the posts were especially popular, I can go back and see what I posted.

 Review, revise, keep posting